What’s New ?

 Height of the binary tree is: 3

-The time complexity of the algorithm is O(n) as we iterate through node of the binary tree calculating the height of the binary tree only once.
+The time complexity of the algorithm is O(n) as we iterate through node of the binary tree calculating the height of the binary tree only once.nd the space complexity is also O(n) as we are following recursion, where recursive stack can have upto n elements.
+Here n is the number of nodes in the binary tree.

-Finding the Height Without Recursion (Breadth-First search approach)
+Finding the Height Without Recursion (Breadth-First search)

 Breadth first search approach example